“I can help you over–“

 I reach a hand up to my neck and pull at the collar of my store uniform.
-They’re an ugly navy color, and made of the cheapest material on the market, which means they itch like hell.
+It’s an ugly navy color, and made of the cheapest material on the market which means it itches like hell.
 “Next in line, please!”

 “Hi there.”
 A teenage girl steps up to the counter, smiling from behind large, wayfarer glasses.
 She places a sparkly eye shadow palette, a tube of crimson lipstick, and a silver eyeliner pencil on the counter.
 “I’d like to purchase these, please.”
 She withdraws a red lipstick tube from her pocket and wiggles it in the air.
 “And I’d like to return this.”

 “Yes, right here.”
 She produces a crumpled piece of paper and smooths it along the edge of the counter before handing it to me.
 I barely glance at it before running the barcode under the scanner.

 “Has the product been opened?”

 She bites her lip, and her eyebrows furrow slightly.
 “Yes.
 Is that a problem?”